CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 http://academy.cartodb.com/d/highway_61_revisited.geojson
 {% endhighlight %}

-Don't worry about downloading and then uploading the data--just directly import into your CartoDB account.
+Don't worry about downloading and then uploading the data--just directly import it into your CartoDB account.

 **Birthplaces of Mississippi Blues Musicians**